-Finally, this paper also specifically discusses the ergodicity problem of measure convolution.
-Let $T$ be a surjective homomorphism on $G$.
-If $(G, T, \mathcal{F}, \mu)$ and $(G, T, \mathcal{F}, \nu)$ are disjoint ergodic dynamical systems, then $\mu * \nu$ is ergodic.
-Through a proof by contradiction, the study demonstrates that under the condition that $T$ is a surjective homomorphism on $G$, the measure convolution of two disjoint ergodic dynamical systems also maintains ergodicity.
-These results extend Kenneth R. Berg's findings on the maximal entropy theorem and the ergodicity of measure convolution to the case of surjective homomorphisms.
+Finally, this paper also specifically discusses the ergodicity of the convolution of invariant measures.
+Let \(T\) be a surjective homomorphism on \(G\), if \((G,T,\mathcal{F},\mu)\) and \((G,T,\mathcal{F},\nu)\) are disjoint ergodic dynamical systems, then \(\mu*\nu\) is ergodic.
+Via a proof by contradiction, the study demonstrates that the measure convolution of two disjoint ergodic dynamical systems can maintain ergodicity under the condition that \(T\) is a surjective homomorphism on \(G\).

 In his seminal paper "Convolution of Invariant Measures, Maximal Entropy," Kenneth R. Berg initially outlines two prevalent methods for defining the convolution of Borel measures $\mu$ and $\nu$ on a locally compact Hausdorff group $G$.
 The first definition is grounded in the Riesz Representation Theorem, considering the unique regular Borel measure that matches specified integral conditions with continuous functions on $G$.
 The second definition is more direct, explicitly defining convolution for every Borel subset $E$ of $G$.
 Intriguingly, when $\mu$ and $\nu$ are both regular measures, these definitions are shown to be equivalent, laying a solid foundation for the core discussions that follow in the paper.